-We are still updating many parts of our website.
+We are updating many parts of our website.
 We strive to have an interactive and progressive website for the members of our community and beyond, as well as the members of our department.

 Here you will find information about the operations of the department, the services we provide, and ways you can help support our mission – "We serve today to protect your tomorrow."